 Because your database runs on Apache Cassandra, we’ll be using the Cassandra Query Language (CQL) to create tables.
-CQL is similar to SQL if you’ve worked with relational databases like MySQL and Postgres.
+If you’ve worked with relational databases like MySQL and Postgres, CQL is similar to SQL.
 The main difference is that Apache Cassandra databases are non-relational, so they use different concepts to store and retrieve data.

-- In your database, click the CQL Console tab to open the CQL SHell (CQLSH).
+- In your database, select the CQL Console tab to open the CQL SHell (CQLSH).